andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-This network was originally proposed in 2012 by a group led by Olaf Ronneberger of Freiburg University.
+The paper describing this network was published in 2015 by a group led by Olaf Ronneberger (from Google's Deepmind) at Freiburg University.
+It quickly became both the state-of-the-art and the current benchmark against which other semantic segmentation algorithms are compared.

 ---
-## ISBI Challenge 2012
+## ISBI Challenge 2015

 ```yaml
 type: "FullSlide"